 Successful businesses tend to share similar values that boost their employee engagement.
 A loyal, dedicated, and energized staff, working toward a common goal, is the gold standard for a happy and engaged workforce.
 Across size, industry, market share, intellectual property, and other economic variables, employee engagement stands out as the hallmark of a successful company.
 What does the engaged workforce value in their employers?
-Diversity and inclusion, social and environmental stewardship, and transparency in company values and practices.
+Diversity and inclusion, social and environmental stewardship, and transparency in company business values and standards & practices.

 In a just society, the workforce should reflect the population.
 In universities, high tech startups, factories, farms, the workforce should reflect the color, age, and gender of the population.
 If this criteria is used to judge, there is not a just society on this earth.
 Education influences career, and gender, age, and color effects access to education.
 How can business step beyond the way things have always been, into the world of the future, where everyone will have equal access to education and economic opportunity?
 A world in which we have access to our full human potential?

 Diversity and inclusion in the workforce is a company value that is appealing to workers across ages and socioeconomic strata.
 Efforts to recruit and hire a qualified and diverse workforce are aided by programs such as Textio, the AI system that evaluates job descriptions for language that discourages diverse applicants.
 Blendoor is a merit based recruiting app that removes pictures and names from applicants CVs, so issues of color, appearance, and gender are more neutral in the application and recruiting process.
 But companies that engage these types of programs have already taken the first big leap–understanding and acknowledging that unconscious bias is present in most humans, and efforts must be taken and progress regularly evaluated to make sure that unconscious bias is not keeping businesses from recruiting and hiring the most qualified workforce.